SupermarQ: A Scalable Quantum Benchmark Suite: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Akel Hashim for his invaluable help collecting the benchmark results on the AQT device.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704, the Office of Advanced Scientific Computing Research under Award Number DE-SC0021526, and the National Science Foundation under Grant \# 2030859 to the Computing Research Association for the CIFellows Project.
-Funding was also provided in part by EPiQC, an NSF Expedition in Computing, under grants CCF-1730082 / 1730449, by the NSF STAQ project under grant NSF Phy-1818914, by DOE grants DE-SC0020289 and DE-SC0020331, and by NSF CNS-1763743.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+This work is also funded in part by EPiQC, an NSF Expedition in Computing, under grants CCF-1730082/1730449; in part by STAQ under grant NSF Phy-1818914; in part by NSF Grant No. 2110860; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by NSF OMA-2016136 and in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers; and supported in part by the National Science Foundation under Grant \# 2030859 to the Computing Research Association for the CIFellows Project; and by DOE grants DE-SC0020289 and DE-SC0020331; and NSF CNS-1763743.
 GSR is supported as a Computing Innovation Fellow at the University of Chicago.
 KNS is supported by IBM as a Postdoctoral Scholar at the University of Chicago and the Chicago Quantum Exchange.
 We also acknowledge support from US Department of Energy Office, Advanced Manufacturing Office (CRADA No. 2020-20099.)

 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.